denoland/std/http/README.md

-Writing middleware is the same as writing a `Handler`, except that it gets passed an additional argument - canonically called `next` - which is a handler representing the rest of the chain after our middleware. `std/http` exports a `Middleware` function type that can be used to write Middleware.
+Writing middleware is the same as writing a `Handler`, except that it gets passed an additional argument - canonically called `next` - which is a handler representing the rest of the chain after our middleware. `std/http` exports a `Middleware` function type that should be used to write Middleware.

 Let's look at an example.
 A simple middleware that logs requests could be written like this: